Sigma-Squared/playa-server/README.md

 ## Configuration

-Media extensions are defined in `config/media.yml`.
-At runtime the app looks for `/config/media.yml` (typical Unraid volume mount), falling back to the repo copy if it is available.
+All runtime settings live in `config/config.yml`.
+In production the server first looks for `/config/config.yml` (e.g., mounted inside a container) and falls back to the copy in the repo.
+The file defines the HTTP port, version string, site metadata, feature toggles, and the list of supported media file extensions.

 ## Local development